Essay 31 – Prevention is better than cure

 Inadequate health education and lack of preventive measures cause unexpected deaths each day across the world while a large percentage of the world population does not get proper treatment.
 So I do not think that the government should reduce the current treatment budget for prevention measures.
 That money ought to be diverted from sectors like weaponry and defence.

-To recapitulate, millions of people die every year around the world due to the ignorance of preventable illnesses.
-The government ought to allow a considerable amount of budget on this, but the budget should be allocated from other sectors like weapon production and national defence.
+To recapitulate, millions of people die every year around the world due to ignorance of preventable illnesses.
+The government ought to allow a considerable amount of budget for this, but the budget should be allocated from other sectors like weapon production and national defence.

 Hundreds of thousands of people are in the grip of the deadly diseases, like COVID-19, for example, which condemn its victims to a terrible condition.
-With spreading of the outbreak, death toll soars dramatically in mile after mile.
+With the spreading of the outbreak, the death toll soars dramatically mile after mile.
 Terror, isolation, and claustrophobia haunt as people are forced into quarantine.
-If countries had more health budgets on educating people and take careful measures, the pandemic could have been restrained in its origin.
+If countries had more health budgets for educating people and taking careful measures, the pandemic could have been restrained in its origin.
 On top of that, more healthcare research budget could have been a good way to come out with a proper vaccine sooner.
 Therefore, there is sufficient justification for channelling more funds into public healthcare education and research programmes.

 Besides, the uncertain prognosis and treatment demonstrate that the necessity of preventive measures and health education is decisive.
 In simple words, the clinical spectrum, new diagnostic approach, the necessary information on the transmission mechanism, and the prevention and therapeutic blueprint are yet to develop.
 But interestingly enough, evidence points to the fact that a healthy lifestyle such as washing hands frequently with soap, having healthy food, social behaviours, regular exercise, and so on, can limit the transmission of the viruses.
 So, these findings should be disseminated across the world.
 Thus, health education and preventive measures deserve more money than treatment.